joshday/SparseRegression.jl/docs/src/algorithms.md

 # Algorithms

-The first argument of an `Algorithm`'s constructor is an `SModel`.  `Algorithm` subtypes hold storage buffers and this ensures the buffers are the correct size.
+The first argument of an `Algorithm`'s constructor is an `SModel`.
+This is to ensure storage buffers are the correct size.

 ```@docs
 ProxGrad